arafato/azure-core-concepts-book/README.md

 Endpoints: are [listed here](https://github.com/arafato/Azure-RampUp/blob/master/resources/endpoints.json#L61-L67) for your convenience or can be programmatically fetched via
 `$ az cloud list --query "[?name == 'AzureGermanCloud'].endpoints"`

+For further information on the German cloud, the data trustee model, and the data trustee agreement, please refer to the according resources in the [German Cloud](#german-cloud) section.

 #### Azure China Cloud
 Azure China Cloud is available through a unique partnership between Microsoft and 21Vianet, one of the country’s largest Internet providers.